 A creditor can still have your account frozen by serving the bank with a garnishment or attachment, and if you don't respond to claim your exemptions, the funds can still be paid to the creditor.

 Even if you assert your exemptions, the funds will remain frozen and not accessible to you until the matter goes before a judge for a ruling on the claims.

-Under the new federal regulations, if a bank receives a garnishment order from a judgment creditor, it cannot freeze money that came from social security benefits (or benefits from certain other government sources) if the government deposited the benefits directly into your account within two months prior to the garnishment order.
-This shifts the burden to your bank to ensure that you have access to two months worth of social security benefits.
-The only exceptions are for garnishments or attachments for past due child support and federal taxes.
+Under federal regulations, if a bank receives a garnishment order from a judgment creditor, it can't freeze money that came from Social Security benefits (or benefits from certain other government sources) if the government deposited the benefits directly into your account within two months prior to the garnishment order.

+If the account history shows that Social Security or other protected government benefit funds were electronically deposited directly into your account within the look-back period, the bank must protect the funds in that account up to the total of the direct deposits.
 If the balance in the account is greater than the total of the direct deposits, only the excess can be frozen in response to the garnishment order.
 An amount equal to the direct deposits during the look-back period must remain accessible to you.

 The bank must review each of your bank accounts separately.
-That means that if you have money in an account that social security funds are not directly deposited into, the bank cannot protect these funds even if you transferred some of your direct deposit social security funds into that account after they were received.
+So, if you have money in an account that Social Security funds aren't directly deposited into, the bank can't protect these funds even if you transferred some of your direct deposit Social Security funds into that account after they were received.